Kilarin/simple_dialogs/README.md

 end
 </pre>

-Note that only two lines had to be added here.
+Note that only two lines (the bolded ones) had to be added here.
 We changed the size to accomodate the new controls, and just used add_dialog_control_to_formspec to add the dialog controls to the existing formspec.
 Our final on_rightclick function looks very similar to the one where we did not have an existing owner formspec:

 ```